shuftipro/iOS-SDK/SDK/ShuftiPro SDK With NFC/README.md

 ```

 2. Copy “ShuftiPro.framework” into your project folder.
 3. In xcode select your project -> your project under TARGETS -> General -> Embeded Binaries
-4. Add “ShuftiPro.framework” in Embeded Binaries.
+4. Drop “ShuftiPro.framework” in Embeded Binaries.
 5. Make sure your in your xcode project build settings "Validate Workspace" is set to "Yes"